azabelmena/ccom4086/machine-level-representation-of-programs./c-assembly-and-machine-code..md

 Using the command `objdump` is useful for examining object code.
 With it one can analyze but patterns of series of instructions, and produces an approximate rendition of assembly code.
 It can also be run on `a.out` files \(that is complete binaries\) as well as `.o` object files.
-The following is a portion of an object dump performed on the `cat` command of `unix` \(`/usr/bin/cat`\):
+Typically an object dump of a binary file has the following format: The following is a portion of an object dump performed on the `cat` command of `unix` \(`/usr/bin/cat`\):

 ```bash